mickaelChen/MaskGIT-MAE/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE.txt)
 <img src="saved_img/frog.png" alt="drawing" width="25"/>

-Hi there!
 Welcome to the unofficial MaskGIT PyTorch repository.
-This project is inspired by the paper [MaskGIT: Masked Generative Image Transformer](https://arxiv.org/abs/2202.04200), and it aims to provide a PyTorch implementation and pretrained models for MaskGIT.
+This project aims to provide an external reproduction of the results from [MaskGIT: Masked Generative Image Transformer](https://arxiv.org/abs/2202.04200), a PyTorch reimplementation of the models, and pretrained weights.
+Official JAX implementation of MaskGIT can be found [here](https://github.com/google-research/maskgit).

 ## Repository Structure